hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/identify-and-access-management.md

   - One strong password: Expecting a user to remember a single strong password is more acceptable than asking them to remember ten different strong passwords.
   - Easier MFA: Adding MFA to every different service is a humongous task to accomplish and maintain.
 With SSO, MFA needs to be enabled and configured once.
   - Simpler Support: Support requests like password reset become more straightforward as they are now confined to a single account.
   - Efficiency: A user does not need to log in every time they need to access a new service.

+  Answer the questions below

   | Question | Answer |
   |-----------|--------|